lalalaaaa/Web/README.md

 # Simple chatbot py

-A demo run with a api key.
+A asistant api demo run with a api key.